adingyosh/My-Portofolio/README.md

 * Use Python to cleaning data, explore data, and visualization
 * Creating linear Regression model to predict house price with several condition
-* Model deployment with flask
+* Model deployment using flask